fleetdm/fleet/articles/does-osquery-violate-the-new-york-employee-monitoring-law.md

 Osquery does not fall under the new employee monitoring law.
 And because Fleet is built on osquery, this law does not impact our device management platform either.

-At Fleet, privacy and transparency are very important to us.
+At Fleet, privacy and transparency are crucial to us.

-Although organizations that use osquery and Fleet are not required under the New York employee monitoring law to notify employees that their devices are being monitored, we urge employers to do so anyway.
+We urge employers to notify employees that their devices are monitored using osquery and Fleet, even if the New York employee monitoring law does not require employers to do so.

 That’s why we built Fleet Desktop (available on Windows, Linux, and macOS) to include an icon that automatically lets users know they’ve been enrolled in Fleet.
 Clicking on the icon will bring users to [Fleet’s transparency page](https://fleetdm.com/transparency), which shows exactly what kind of information osquery and Fleet can see about them and their devices.